CODEX108/Pranaam-React/2_Igniting App/Igniting our app.md

 Some good examples of when to install devDependencies would be Nodemon, Babel, ESLint, and testing frameworks like Chai, Mocha, Enzyme, etc…

 >Whatever you can regenerate don't put it on github

+### What is Hot Module Replacement (HMR)?
+Hot Module Replacement (HMR) is a powerful feature designed to enhance the development process by providing real-time updates to modules within a running application.
+The beauty of HMR lies in its ability to make these updates without requiring a full page reload, thereby saving valuable time during development.